 This is a next-generation textbook that teaches the art and practice of comparison as a vital and necessary skill in our modern globalizing world.
 By acknowledging up front and then working with the very real spiritual, social, and emotional impact such a practice can have on individuals through a model “initiatory” structure, the textbook provides the individual reader or classroom community that chooses to take up this practice with an effective map and a clear three-part process.
 The intent here, then, was to create a kind of “textbook initiation” that could guide, inspire, and challenge those who wish to think seriously about religious pluralism in the modern world, from the new student coming to these materials for the first time to seasoned professionals who seek to engage the comparative method anew.
 Students, journalists, medical, legal, business, media, and military professionals, religious leaders, social workers and activists, psychotherapists, or the simply curious—all of these were, and are, my intended conversation partners here.
 I am presently writing a second edition of this book, adding two more chapters, correcting errata, and updating the text to reflect the most current scholarship.

 The science-fiction writer and novelist Whitley Strieber and I wrote this book together.
 It is a conversation on the page (with alternating chapters) toward a particular suggestion or big idea, namely, that all kinds of “impossible” things, from extra-dimensional beings to bilocation to bumps in the night, are not impossible at all.
 Rather, they are part of our natural world, a natural world that is immeasurably weirder, more wonderful, and probably more populated than we have so far imagined with our current categories and cultures, which are what really make these phenomena seem “impossible.”
 Our natural world, it turns out, may well be a super natural world.
-For a full chapter essay on Whitley and his remarkable life and work, see also chapter 7 of Mutants and Mystics.
+For a full chapter essay on Whitley and his remarkable life and work, see chapter 7 of Mutants and Mystics.
 See also my foreword to Whitley’s recent book A New World (2019), entitled ‘This Book Is Contact.’
 The short latter text captures especially well my paranormal understanding of reading and writing.

 This book is about a near-death experience of a Jewish woman named Elizabeth Krohn, who was struck by lightning in the fall of 1988 and subsequently experienced both a life-changing near-death experience and an entire spectrum of real-world paranormal effects, from the seeing of auras and a haunted necklace to precognitive nightmares about plane crashes and earthquakes.
 Elizabeth and I met at a public event in the Houston Medical Center, where we were both speaking in the fall of 2015.
 We became friends and eventually decided to write a book together.
 Changed in a Flash is in two parts.
 In the first part, Elizabeth tells her story in her own words.
 In the second part, I employ the critical, comparative, and speculative tools of the history of religions to make some intellectual sense of her near-death experience and its paranormal aftermath, much of it kabbalistic in structure and origin.